 The Jaeger-LeCoultre Joaillerie 101 Manchette is fitted with the Jaeger-LeCoultre Calibre 101, which is known as one of the smallest movements in the world.
 This watch can be customized to have up to 576 diamonds.

-In 2012, the Jaeger-LeCoultre gifted Queen Elizabeth with the watch, a homage to the watch that she wore at her coronation 60 years ago (according to this Luxuo article, the original watch, was given to the Queen by the French President in 1952).
+In 2012, the Jaeger-LeCoultre gifted Queen Elizabeth with the watch, a homage to the watch she wore at her coronation 60 years ago.
+The original watch was given to the Queen by the French President in 1952).

-The iconic Calibre 101, which contains 98 parts and weighs one gram, was introduced in 1921.
-According to A Blog to Watch, it held the record of having the world’s smallest movement until 2010.
-Watches with this movement has very limited production, only having 50 made every year.
+The iconic Calibre 101 contains 98 parts and weighs one gram, introduced in 1921 and held the record of having the world’s smallest movement until 2010.
+Watches with this movement have a very limited production, only having 50 made every year.

 Patek Philippe Grandmaster Chime ref.
 6300 – $31 million

 According to the brand’s website, this is the most complicated watch ever made by the brand.
-The Grandmaster Chime, which is created for 100,000 hours, has a total of 20 complications, a reversible case, and two independent dials.
+The Grandmaster Chime, which is created for 100,000 hours, has 20 complications, a reversible case, and two independent dials.